 Are you starting a new venture?
 Building a website or mobile app for your business?
-Do you think your present logo no longer fits as the company emblem?
+Do you think your present company or agency logo no longer fits as the brand emblem?
 Was it created more than ten years ago, in a hurry, and/or on a tight budget?
-If you answered ‘yes’ at least once, this article is for you.
+If you answered ‘yes’ at least once, this article is for you and now we’ll tell on how to create a logo for your brand.

 Simply put, it is the heart and soul of your brand and the face of your business.
-A great logo creates a corresponding first impression of your business.
+A great logo of your product creates a corresponding first impression of your business.
 It catches the eye of potential customers and enables you to stand out from your competitors.

 While your business sells goods or services, your branding and logo are selling feelings.
 They should evoke an anticipation of future benefits, the joy of belonging to a privileged group right now, or a sweet memory of past purchases.
 And the customers will want more!

 A cool professional logo tells everyone that you are… exactly, cool and professional.
 Even a garage startup of two guys instantly seems more trustworthy and competent if they invested in the professional design of its identity.
-So, if you are just starting ‘some kind of fruit company’, consider developing quality brand right away.
-Years later you won’t be ashamed of your first ‘oh-we-were-so-young’ logotype!
+So, if you are just starting ‘some kind of fruit company’, consider creating a quality logo for your startup.
+Years later, you won’t be ashamed of your first ‘oh-we-were-so-young’ logotype!

-Here are some of the common reasons showing it’s high time for a logo makeover or a massive rebranding:
+Here are some of the common reasons showing it’s high time for a logo of your company makeover or a massive rebranding:

 The redesign does entail changes in every branded item, along with appropriate costs, but they will certainly pay off.
 A professionally designed website, business cards, company signage, etc., can elevate your brand to a whole new level, and the change in the brand will increase the company's reputation and can bring it new deals.

 Let’s define some success criteria first.
-A great logo should
+A good logo for an enterprise should be:

 Whether you wish to create a logo for a startup, or redesign an existing emblem, or embark on a total rebranding, make sure to get professional help.
 Even if you managed to come up with a cool design on your own - show it to an expert anyway.
 An experienced logo maker can tell whether or not the design will transfer easily into print or onto a banner stand when it comes to the development of promotional materials.